Sirillion/ZMXuiWar3zukCP/README.md

 The purpose of this modlet is to enable compatibility between SMXui and War3zuk Alpha 18 AIO.

-> Dependencies: SMXui, War3zuk Alpha 18 AIO.
+> Dependencies: SMXui, War3zuk Alpha 18 AIO 3.04.

 > Compatibility: I expect issues with modlets that change or add workstations and perks.